Lawyers Advocating for Nursing Home Abuse Victims

 Nursing home abuse can take a number of forms and our firm actively investigates the following:

 Nursing home neglect describes the failure of a caretaker to perform the level of care that is expected of a person in their position.
-This can include: failing to properly maintain the senior’s diet, failure to provide proper medical treatment, failing to maintain personal hygiene, failure to mitigate or remove hazardous health and safety concerns.
+This can include: failing to properly maintain the senior’s diet, failure to provide proper medical treatment, failure to maintain personal hygiene and failure to mitigate or remove hazardous health and safety concerns.

-Insulting, belittling, threatening, or any form of remark or insult that manipulates or injures the senior or elder can constitute emotional abuse.
-This can also include abuse that occurs when a facility or staff members manipulates an elder to its advantage, including if the elder is manipulated to not report the abuse they have suffered.
+Insulting, belittling, threatening or any form of remark or insult that manipulates or injures the senior or elder can constitute emotional abuse.
+This can also include abuse that occurs when a facility or staff member manipulates an elder to its advantage, including if the elder is manipulated to not report the abuse they have suffered.

 Physical abuse does not only mean striking or other kinds of contact that result in physical harm.
 Physical abuse in the context of a caretaker or a nursing home can also include force-feeding, overmedicating and more.

-A caretaker who is responsible for the spending and finances of may also have the opportunity to commit financial abuse.
-This abuse occurs when the caretaker engages in activities that abuses their position and authority.
-Some examples of this can include using the elder’s funds for the caretaker’s benefit, exploiting the power of attorney, forcing signatures such as in the case of a fraudulent will or contract, and others.
+A caretaker who is responsible for the spending and finances of a senior may also have the opportunity to commit financial abuse.
+This abuse occurs when the caretaker engages in activities that abuse their position and authority.
+Some examples of this can include using the elder’s funds for the caretaker’s benefit, exploiting the power of attorney, forcing signatures, such as in the case of a fraudulent will or contract, and others.

-Call 850-434-8778 or contact our law firm to schedule a free initial consultation.
+Call 850-741-7381 or contact our law firm online to schedule a free initial consultation.
 We promptly return calls and provide courteous legal guidance to assist you after your accident.
 If you cannot leave the hospital, we can come visit you.